Music in Tunisian Arabic: The beginnings

 The oldest lyrics found written in Tunisian Arabic date back to the 17th century.
 Their author was Sheykh Abu el-Hassan el-Karray, who died in 1693 in the medina quarter of Sfax, and wrote a poem in Tunisian Arabic during his youth:

 Moreover, another Tunisian Arabic poem was written later in the 17th century to cite the qualities of Karray:

 The effective beginning of songs written in Tunisian Arabic was in the early 19th century, when Tunisian Jews in the Beylik of Tunis began writing songs in Tunisian Arabic about love, betrayal and other libertine subjects.
-The current strengthened at the beginning of the 20th century and affected the Tunisian ma'luf and folklore.
+The current strengthened at the beginning of the 20th century and affected the Tunisian malouf and folklore.
 Judeo-Tunisian song flowered in the 1930s, with such Jewish artists as Cheikh El Afrit and Habiba Msika.

 This tendency was promoted by the creation of Radio Tunis in 1938, which allowed many musicians to better disseminate their works and helped spread the use of Tunisian Arabic in songs.
 The pioneers of Tunisian Arabic song between 1930 and 1950 drew most of their inspiration from traditional Tunisian music, oriental or to occidental colors were Kaddour Srarfi, Hedi Jouini, Saliha, Salah El Mahdi, Hassiba Rochdi, Fethia Khaïri, Hassiba Rochdi, Mohamed Triki, Mohamed Jamoussi, Sadok Thraya and Ali Riahi.